golovewkin/react-materialUI-firebase-starter/README.md

 What is inside
-React 18, material ui, firebase auth, firebase firestore with NO SERVER.
+React 18, material ui, firebase auth, firebase firestore with NO SERVER CODE AT ALL.

-What do you get:
+What you will get:
 1. Admin panel
 2. Mini Entity framework with ability to save to firebase
 3. Ability to create a an admin